ember-cli/ember-cli.github.io/_posts/2014-04-03-getting-started.md

 #### Cloning an existing project

-If you are checking out an existing Ember CLI-based project, you will need to install `npm` and `bower` dependencies before running the server:
+If you are checking out an existing Ember CLI-based project, you will need to install `npm` dependencies:

 {% highlight bash %}
 git clone git@github.com:me/my-app.git
 cd my-app
 npm install
 bower install
-ember server
+{% endhighlight %}

+You might have to additionally install `bower` dependencies if the project includes a `bower.json` file:

+{% highlight bash %}
+bower install
 {% endhighlight %}

 ### Using Ember CLI